kendfss/but/README.md

 func (n Note) String() string

 type Writer interface {
-// 	io.Writer
+	io.Writer
-// 	io.StringWriter
+	io.StringWriter
-// }
+}
-//     Writer is the type needed to log to std{i,e,o} and files
+    // Writer is the type needed to log to std{in,err,out} and files

 ```

-todo
-- Exit function that takes ExitCode/Exit/int